Concussions are very common injuries.

-Because most concussions won’t show up on imaging, and aren’t objectively “provable”, historically it has been frustrating for concussion victims suffering from long-lasting, sometimes disabling, symptoms.
-The legitimacy of their concerns have sometimes been dismissed by their employers, family doctors, and insurance companies.
-Some have even experienced family members question the severity of their concussive symptoms.
+Because most concussions won’t show up on imaging, and aren’t objectively “provable”.
+Historically, it has been frustrating for concussion victims suffering from long-lasting, sometimes disabling, symptoms.
+When symptoms are dismissed by employers, family doctors, and insurance companies it is very upsetting.
+Some even experiencing family members questioning the severity of their concussive symptoms.

-This can be frustrating and depressing for individuals suffering from severe, concussion related deficits.
-We are conditioned to believe that if an injury doesn’t show up in a test or medical image, then it doesn’t exist.
-But fortunately science is catching up!
+By condition, we believe that if an injury doesn’t show up in a test or medical image, then it doesn’t exist.
+Fortunately, science is catching up!

 How can a “minor” concussion result in “major” symptoms?

-It is now generally accepted by doctors that concussions result in a degree of organic brain damage (even if the current limits of scientific knowledge may not permit this damage to be shown on medical imaging).
+Damage doesn’t always appear in medical imaging, however, medical professionals agree that concussions result in a degree of organic brain damage.
 This brain damage will often come in the form of a “diffuse axonal injury”.

-A diffuse axonal injury is caused by traumatic shearing forces that occur when the head is quickly accelerated or decelerated in car accidents and falls.
-This force can result in axonal injury with numerous micro-tears and swollen areas on nerve tracks that disrupt the messages the nerve cells send back and forth.
+A diffuse axonal injury is caused by traumatic shearing forces.
+These forces occur when the head is quickly accelerated or decelerated in car accidents and falls.
+This force can result in axonal injury.
+Meaning that numerous micro-tears and swollen areas on nerve tracks disrupt the messages the nerve cells send back and forth.

-The axons are assaulted by neuro-chemicals allowed to go where they shouldn’t, which can cause permanent damage to the axons.
-The axons are the long stringing part of the neuron’s which interconnect neuron’s with each other.
+This can cause permanent damage to the axons.
+The axons are the long stringing part of the neuron’s that interconnect neuron’s with each other.

 Today’s research into neuropathology indicates that significant regeneration of damaged neural connections can occur.
-But the regenerated neural connections are less efficient than such connections are naturally.
-This helps explain why a concussion can result in a permanent deficient (or a permanent disruption to the efficiency and speed of neural connections).
+However, the regenerated neural connections are less efficient than such connections are naturally.
+This helps explain why a concussion can result in a permanent deficiency.

 What are the concussion symptoms?

-Because the brain is complex, and the neural connections regenerate differently for everyone, concussion symptoms vary both in type and severity.
-Some of the most common symptoms people experience are loss of memory, fatigue, loss of concentration, dizziness, headaches, and sensitivity to light and sound.
-Many people also experience personality changes.
-They may become irritable, anxious or depressed.
-This can of course be difficult for family members.
+Due to the complexity of the brain and that neural connections regenerate differently for everyone, concussion symptoms vary both in type and severity.
+Some of the most common symptoms people experience are:

 How is post-concussion syndrome treated?

 There is no single treatment for post-concussion syndrome.
 Instead, doctors treat the symptoms, tailoring the treatment plan to the patient.
-Treatments can include medications for headaches and anxiety, cognitive therapy for memory loss and concentration issues, and psychotherapy for depression and other behavioral changes associated with post-concussion syndrome.
+Treatments can include medications for headaches and anxiety.
+Cognitive therapy for memory loss and concentration issues and psychotherapy for depression and other behavioural changes.

-If you or a loved one are struggling with a concussion or traumatic brain injury, and want some advice, don’t hesitate to reach out to our experienced brain injury lawyers for a free consultation.
+If you or a loved one are struggling with a concussion or traumatic brain injury, we can help.
+Please don’t hesitate to reach out to our experienced brain injury lawyers for a free consultation.